mbsariyildiz/mbsariyildiz.github.io/_pages/about.md

   - /about.html
 ---

+I am a researcher at [Naver Labs Europe](https://europe.naverlabs.com), working under the supervision of [Diane Larlus](https://europe.naverlabs.com/people_user/Diane-Larlus/).
+Diane and I have been studying _self-supervised learning_ as a form of unsupervised learning and developing _vision + language_ models to learn visual representations from text.
+I am grateful to her as she is giving me a chance to work on these _cool_ topics.
+Also I am quite happy to be part of the computer vision team at NLE.

-I am a master student at the Computer Engineering Department in Bilkent University and I have been working with [Asst.
-Prof. Dr. R. Gokberk Cinbis](http://user.ceng.metu.edu.tr/~gcinbis/).
+I received my M.Sc. degree in computer science from the Computer Engineering Department in Bilkent University.
+During my master, I worked with [Asst.
+Prof. Dr. R. Gokberk Cinbis](http://user.ceng.metu.edu.tr/~gcinbis/) on various machine learning problems.
-I love studying machine learning problems in computer vision applications.
-Currently, my research is particularly focused on weakly supervised learning and generative models.
+I feel lucky and proud of being one of his students.

 I received my B.Sc. from the Electrical and Electronics Engineering Department in Anadolu University in 2016, where my thesis project was supervised by [Prof. Dr. Ömer Nezih](http://eem.eskisehir.edu.tr/ongerek/).